ozaner/ozanerhansha.github.io-OLD/_posts/math/set-theory/00-0-0-relations.md

 <!-- Relations are some of the most fundamental objects to set theory and mathematics as a whole.
 They allow us to formalize the relationships between different mathematical objects and concepts in the broadest sense.  -->

-Relations with certain properties can be further collected to form particular mathematical structures like fields, ordered sets, and vector spaces that can be studied further.
+Relations with certain properties can be further collected to form particular mathematical structures like fields, ordered sets, and vector spaces who themselves can be studied.

 Some examples of relations include:
 - $x\le y$ Less than or equal to